youldash/iOS/Day 4/README.md

  *  Node's position will be assigned later.
  *  Returns the number of the new node.
  *
- *  This mutator (-addNodeWithIdentifier:weight:size:color:scene:) inserts new node into a graph.
+ *  This mutator inserts new node into a graph.
  *  For simplicity, we shall assume that a given node is inserted into exactly one graph.
  *  All the nodes contained in a graph must have a unique node number.
  *  Furthermore, if a graph contains (n) nodes, those nodes shall be numbered 0, 1, 2, ..., n-1.